dgadling/provisions/recipes/peppermint-biscotti.md

 [^1]: You want the candy pieces to be small (~ ¼" on the long side) and well mixed.
 Otherwise, when they melt, they become structural weak points.
 This can make working with the loaves after the first bake _tricky_.
 [^2]: Since there can be hot candy (read: glue) on the bottom/sides of the loaves, things might get interesting with the parchment paper.
 I haven't tried it yet.
+[^3]: Ideally use an Air Bake pan, or something similar, to prevent burning the bottom.

 Taken from [Taste of Home](https://www.tasteofhome.com/recipes/peppermint-biscotti/)